GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_module_9_ex6.md

 -   `nuerburgring.gpkg` (points): Point location of the disaster relief staging area or base camp during the emergency response.
--   `affected_places.gpkg` (points): Communities affected by the flood in the Ahr valley represented as indvidual points.
+-   `affected_places.gpkg` (points): Communities affected by the flood in the Ahr valley represented as individual points.
 -   `affected_municipalities.gpkg` (points): Municipal boundaries affected by the flood in the Ahr valley represented as polygons.
 -   `affected_roads_buff2m_WGS84.gpkg` (polygons): Road and bridge infrastructure damaged or destroyed by the flood represented as polygons
 -   `physicians.gpkg` (points): Physicians located in and close to the Ahr valley represented as points.